 Digital Forensics, Cybercrime Investigations, and Electronic Evidence Management

 These days, cybercrime is more common than ever before.
-In fact, some of the latest research suggests that nearly half of all American adults have been victims of cybercrime in some capacity.
+In fact, some of the latest research suggests that nearly one in four Americans have been victims of cybercrime in some capacity.

 Fortunately, new technologies in digital forensics, cybercrime investigations, and electronic evidence management have also made fighting these crimes more productive than ever.
 Specifically, digital forensics makes it possible for investigators to put a stop to cyberattacks before more extensive damage can be done.
 Likewise, advancements in digital forensics now make it possible to identify what information has been compromised and how data can be kept safer in the future.